tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>An evaluation of a value, that in the context of the evaluation, returns false if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns true. </td>
+			<td>An evaluation of a value, which in the context of the evaluation, returns false if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns true. </td>
 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td>See also: bdq:empty.
 In BDQ Core, bdq:NotEmpty is used to evaluate bdqffdq:InformationElements within a test specification.
-Common string serializations of null such as \N and NULL are treated as bdq:notEmpty.
+Common string serializations of null such as '\N', 'NA', 'NaN', and NULL are treated as bdq:notEmpty.
 If '\N' is present in a data set, tests are expected to explicitly treat that value as bdq:notEmpty, and then try to evaluate it against whatever other criteria may apply.
-The term bdq:NotEmpty is defined to be more generaly usable than the scope of bdqcore: tests. </td>
+The term bdq:NotEmpty is defined to be more broadly usable than the scope of bdqcore: tests. </td>
 		</tr>
 		<tr>
 			<td>Status</td>